 It is the student's responsibility to officially drop courses they are no longer attending.
 If a course is not officially dropped, the student may receive an "F" for the course.

-Once a substandard grade or withdrawal is recorded on your transcript it becomes a part of your permanent student record.
+Once a substandard grade or withdrawal is recorded on your transcript it becomes a part of the student's permanent record.

 EMERGENCY ABSENCES OF SHORT DURATION